szczyglis-dev/py-gpt/docs/source/configuration.rst

 Embeddings
 ^^^^^^^^^^

-* ``Embeddings provider``: Chooses the default embedding backend used to convert text into vectors for indexing and retrieval.
-Attachment-specific provider mappings can override this global choice.
+* ``Embeddings provider``: Selects the global embedding provider used for indexing and Chat with Files.
+Credentials and endpoints are resolved from that provider's normal global configuration (``API Keys`` or ``Custom providers``), so they do not need to be duplicated in the embedding configuration.
 Default: ``openai``.

+* ``Default embedding models``: Defines the default embedding model for each provider.
+The same list is used for file indexing, conversation-context indexing, and attachment RAG.
+For provider-aware automatic embedding, PyGPT uses the entry matching the active model/provider when one is configured; otherwise it falls back to the global embedding provider and its default model.

 * ``RPM limit``: Throttles embedding requests issued during indexing/retrieval to the configured number per minute, helping stay within provider rate limits.
 Set ``0`` to disable PyGPT-side throttling.
 Default: 100.

-* ``Embeddings provider ENV vars``: Defines environment variables that are set before the selected embedding provider is initialized, for example credentials or provider-specific endpoints.
-A ``{config_key}`` placeholder is replaced with the matching value from PyGPT configuration.

-* ``Global embeddings provider **kwargs``: Additional keyword arguments (**kwargs), such as model name, for the embeddings provider instance.
-These arguments will be passed to the provider instance; please refer to the LlamaIndex API reference for a list of required arguments for the specified embeddings provider.

-* ``Default embedding providers for attachments``: Maps model providers to the embedding provider/model that should be used when attachments are indexed for RAG.
-This lets, for example, attachment retrieval use a provider-appropriate embedding backend instead of the global default.
+* ``Embeddings timeout``: Sets the timeout for embedding-provider requests, in seconds.
+Default: 60.

+The two options below are shown in the collapsed **Advanced** group at the bottom of the Embeddings tab.
+They are optional overrides; leave them empty for the normal provider-based configuration described above.

+* ``Global embeddings provider **kwargs``: Optional keyword-argument overrides passed to the embedding provider.
+Use them only for provider-specific parameters or deliberate overrides.
+When empty, PyGPT uses the model from ``Default embedding models`` and credentials/endpoint from the provider's global settings.
+Default: empty list.

+* ``Global embeddings provider ENV vars``: Optional environment-variable overrides applied before the embedding provider is initialized.
+Use them only when a backend specifically requires an ENV override.
+When empty, credentials and endpoint come from the provider's global settings. ``{config_key}`` can reference a PyGPT configuration value.
+Default: empty list.

 File indexing
 ^^^^^^^^^^^^^